The U. S. Geological Survey planned a scientific workshop on the Suwannee River Basin and Estuary to:

 - develop an action plan for coordinated and relevant research activities in the future.

-This workshop will build on the highly successful basin-wide conference sponsored by the Suwannee Basin Interagency Alliance that was held three years ago in Live Oak, Florida.
-This years workshop will focus on identifying information needs and priorities and developing partnerships.
-The USGS is seeking to define the role of the USGS Florida Integrated Science Center (FISC) in conducting integrated research in the Suwannee River Basin, and to establish a cooperative program with other agencies.
+This workshop built on the highly successful basin-wide conference sponsored by the Suwannee Basin Interagency Alliance that was held in 2001, in Live Oak, Florida.
+The September 2004 workshop focused on identifying information needs and priorities and developing partnerships.
+The USGS was seeking to define the role of the USGS SPCMSC (FISC) in conducting integrated research in the Suwannee River Basin, and to establish a cooperative program with other agencies.

-Participants interested in river, floodplain, springs, estuary, or basin-wide issues are encouraged to attend.
-Topics for this years workshop will include:
+Participants interested in river, floodplain, springs, estuary, or basin-wide issues were encouraged to attend.
+Topics for the 2004 workshop included:

 - water quality and geochemistry: nutrient enrichment, reduction of nutrient loading to ground water, contaminants, and land use,